IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 <a name="introduction"> </a>
-IHE provides multiple profiles for [mobile use](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html) (e.g. [SVCM](https://profiles.ihe.net/ITI/SVCM/index.html), [MHD](https://profiles.ihe.net/ITI/MHD/index.html), [MHDS] (https://profiles.ihe.net/ITI/MHDS/index.html), [NPFS](https://www.ihe.net/uploadedFiles/Documents/ITI/IHE_ITI_Suppl_NPFS.pdf)), defining many mobile items (FHIR resource, documents, etc.) that can be shared, searched, and retrieved with mobile devices, but doesn’t provide a common framework for subscribing those items.
+IHE provides multiple profiles for [mobile use](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html) (e.g. [SVCM](https://profiles.ihe.net/ITI/SVCM/index.html), [MHD](https://profiles.ihe.net/ITI/MHD/index.html), [MHDS](https://profiles.ihe.net/ITI/MHDS/index.html), [NPFS](https://www.ihe.net/uploadedFiles/Documents/ITI/IHE_ITI_Suppl_NPFS.pdf)), defining many items (FHIR resource, Documents, etc.) that can be shared, searched, and retrieved with devices, but doesn’t provide a common framework for subscribing those items.

 For documents, IHE provides an excellent tool to search and retrieve them through RESTful capabilities [Mobile Access to Health Documents (MHD)](https://profiles.ihe.net/ITI/MHD/index.html) but doesn’t address the subscription from a mobile device although it’s possible through a nonmobile application ([DSUB](https://profiles.ihe.net/ITI/TF/Volume1/ch-26.html)).

-This profile describes the use of document subscription and notification mechanisms for mobile applications.
-In a similar way to the DSUB profile, a subscription is made in order to receive a notification when a document publication event matches the metadata expressed in the subscription.
-This profile includes a model that can be applied in a RESTful-only environment or it can be grouped with different nonmobile profiles (eg. [XDS.b](https://profiles.ihe.net/ITI/TF/Volume1/ch-10.html), [DSUB](https://profiles.ihe.net/ITI/TF/Volume1/ch-26.html) ).
+This profile describes the use of document subscription and notification mechanisms for RESTful applications.
+In a similar way to the [DSUB](https://profiles.ihe.net/ITI/TF/Volume1/ch-26.html) profile, a subscription is made in order to receive a notification when a Document publication event matches the creteria expressed in the subscription.

+This profile includes a model that can be applied in a RESTful-only environment but also models in whitch it can be used with different nonmobile profiles ([XDS.b](https://profiles.ihe.net/ITI/TF/Volume1/ch-10.html) and [DSUB](https://profiles.ihe.net/ITI/TF/Volume1/ch-26.html)).
+This profile intends to grants the same funtionality as the [DSUB](https://profiles.ihe.net/ITI/TF/Volume1/ch-26.html) profile and its supplements but also adding some other functionalities (e.g. Subscription Search).
+This profile can be also used only to add the Subscription Search functionality to the [DSUB](https://profiles.ihe.net/ITI/TF/Volume1/ch-26.html) profile.

 <a name="actors-and-transactions"> </a>